Current Economic Situation in Singapore

 Some consumers had concerns about the safety of funds and sought a more transparent accountability and risk declaration process.
 The authorities of Singapore discovered this through public consultation in a bid to know the public perception towards DPTs.

-Furthermore, the MAS went on to seek public feedback on drafting a new legislative amendment to PSA.
+Furthermore, the MAS sought public feedback on drafting a new legislative amendment to PSA.
 They utilized the feedback and implemented it in the first quarter of 2024.
 The MAS amended the Payment Service Act, focusing on DPT service providers.

 This new amendment expanded the act to regulate three types of additional services, which are:

-• Payments or transfers involving tokens, even if the service provider does take possession of the DPTs.
+- Payments or transfers involving tokens, even if the service provider does not take possession of the DPTs.

 Under this new amendment, service providers are mandated to separate their assets from those of customers, which they hold in trust.
-A great chunk of the customer’s assets, like 90%, must be stored offline in cold wallets.
+A significant portion of the customer’s assets, like 90%, must be stored offline in cold wallets.

 Current State of Crypto Adoption in Singapore

-About 89% of Singaporeans are aware of at least one cryptocurrency.
-This is one of the key highlights of the 2024 Independent Reserve Cryptocurrency Index (IRCI) report for Singapore.
+About 91% of Singaporeans are aware of at least one cryptocurrency, according to the 2025 Independent Reserve Cryptocurrency Index (IRCI) report for Singapore.
+This represents a significant increase from previous years and is the highest awareness rate globally.
 The IRCI is an annual survey of 1,500 Singapore residents.

 Source: Independentreserve.com